SirJimKe/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

 * File: 7-get_nodeint.c returns the nth node of a listint_t linked list.
 * File: 8-sum_listint.c  returns the sum of all the data (n) of a listint_t linked list.
 * File: 9-insert_nodeint.c inserts a new node at a given position.
+* File: 10-delete_nodeint.c deletes the node at index index of a listint_t linked list